peterzen/bitcoind-scripts/README.md

-Script for creating bitcoind instances on GCP
+Scripts for creating and provisioning bitcoind instances on Google Compute Engine